 - Mexico – Has a fixed rate of 2.8¢/pound.

 We’d encourage you to make it a habit of thoroughly inspecting each freight shipment you receive.
 During this inspection, take note of visible damages and ensure the driver is aware of them as well.
 If the goods are, in fact, damaged, hold on to them, protect them, and immediately file a claim for damaged goods.
-Over time, receiving damaged is an inevitability; take these steps, and you will safeguard your company, preventing headaches and future losses.
+Over time, damage is inevitable; take these steps, and you will safeguard your company, preventing headaches and future losses.